mrakgr/The-Spiral-Language/readme.md

 3
 ```

-The record injection patterns aren't too useful in the top down segment, but in the bottom up segment which was the entirety of Spiral in the previous version, I often used them.
+The record injection patterns aren't too useful in the top-down segment, but in the bottom-up segment which was the entirety of Spiral in the previous version, I often used them.

 ```
 inl main () =